alphagov/govuk-developer-docs/source/manual/keeping-software-current.html.md

 - Be running on the current major version
 - Maintain our applications at the current or next-to-current minor version
+- Maintain our gems to support all currently supported Ruby versions (see [Ruby version compatibility for gems](/manual/publishing-a-ruby-gem.html#ruby-version-compatibility))

 See [Add a new Ruby version][] for a guide on how to install a new version of Ruby.